The St. Clair County Courthouse

 About the Circuit Court Case Files Index

-This Web site presents only the Plaintiff Index as found on the film (chronological order within each initial letter – A, then B, etc.) Defendants may be located by searching each index page individually, or by using the Search Box at the bottom of the SCCGS Home Page.
+Only the Plaintiff Index as found on the film (chronological order within each initial letter A, then B, etc.) appears on this website.
+Defendants may be located by searching each index page individually, or by using the Search Box at the bottom of the SCCGS Home Page.

 Plaintiffs with no surname (usually slaves) are indexed under the alphabet letter beginning their first name.
-These and other entries lacking a given name may be located by entering No surname in the search box at the bottom of the SCCGS Home Page.
+These and other entries lacking a surname name may be located by entering No surname in the search box at the bottom of the SCCGS Home Page.

 Criminal cases are indexed under People.

 Case files numbered in the 7000's followed by an asterisk (7246*) have not been located amongst the case files at the ISA or at IRAD, and are presumed lost or misfiled at this writing.

-Each entry found in the index contains the following categories of information: the case number, the names of the plaintiff and defendant, kind of action, and the court term disposed.
-The original index also includes the record book and page in which the clerk’s copy was recorded.
+Information transcribed from the original index: the case number, the names of the plaintiff and defendant, kind of action, and the court term disposed.

 Every attempt was made to obtain accurate spellings of names.
 However, names were often spelled a variety of ways throughout the index, and handwriting was difficult or faded in some instances.
 We suggest you check alternative spellings of names.